 - Do standing yoga (with an upbeat yoga video)

-- Social media (that’s engaging and truly social)
+- Social media if it is engaging and truly social

 - Watch dance videos and try to imitate them

 - Vacuum, shampoo the carpet